shrddr/storage-per-cp/README.md

+- Fetches housing data from bdocodex
-Calculates best housing to buy for storage purposes in BDO
+- Calculates best housing to buy for storage purposes
+- Don't need to run, output is in the text files